 In 1910, the school entered into an agreement with Barnes Hospital, which still was in the planning stages, and the existing St. Louis Children’s Hospital to allow students into the wards as clinical clerks.
 The agreement also gave the school the opportunity to conduct clinical research and appoint staff members at both hospitals.

-In 1919, the Department of Surgery appointed its first full-time chairman, Evarts A. Graham, MD, as the Bixby Professor and chairman of the Department.
+In 1919, the Department of Surgery appointed its first full-time chair, Evarts A. Graham, MD, as the Bixby Professor and chair of the Department.
 Dr. Graham, who was surgeon-in-chief at Barnes Hospital from 1919 to 1951, stressed the importance of the basic sciences to the training of surgeons and believed that the study of general surgery should constitute a large share of the time spent in preparing for a career in a surgical specialty.

 Dr. Graham’s career was marked by many outstanding achievements, including the first successful pneumonectomy for cancer in 1933 and the development of cholecystography as a non-invasive way of evaluating the biliary tree.
 More than 40 of his trainees went on to become department chairmen or heads of specialty services.

 Dr. Eberlein was instrumental in developing the Siteman Cancer Center, which was designated a Comprehensive Cancer Center by the National Cancer Institute in 2005, six years after its inception.
 In 2004, he was elected to the prestigious Institute of Medicine of the National Academy of Sciences, one of the highest honors medical scientists in the United States can receive.
-Dr. Eberlein most recently served as president of the American Surgical Association, the oldest and most prestigious surgical organization in America.
-He also is currently the editor-in-chief of the Journal of the American College of Surgeons.
+Dr. Eberlein recently served as president of the American Surgical Association, the oldest and most prestigious surgical organization in America.
+He was also the editor-in-chief of the Journal of the American College of Surgeons.